wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUAAdapterSecurityConfiguration.md

    Once the certificate is in the adapter trusted certificates folder, the adapter trusts the server and the connection attempt proceeds in making the connection call to the configured server.

-3. Add the [adapter's certificate](#adapter's-certificate) to the server's trust store.
+3. Add the adapter certificate to the server's trust store.

    The connection succeeds only when the adapter certificate is trusted on the server side.
 For more details on how to make a client certificate trusted, see your OPC UA server documentation.
 In general, servers work in a similar fashion as the clients, hence you can take a similar approach for making the server certificate trusted on the client side.